VidCruiter Logo

 Myth: Self-Paced Interviews Introduce Bias

-Myth: Self-Paced Interviews Are Discriminatory
+Myth: Asynchronous Interviews Are Discriminatory

-Myth: Self-Paced Interviews Harm Candidate Experience
+Myth: On-Demand Interviews Harm Candidate Experience

 One Way interview